BlockchainExecution/staking_manager/README.md

 	- ... (will write later)

 Architecture:
-* StakingManager.py is the main file
+* StakingManager.py is the cli executed file
-* Most "unique" logic is in dotCmdDecorator
+* Most "unique" logic is in fxn_decorator_implementations folder
 * config.py specifies the network (see bottom of file), right now only Polkadot mainnet and Westend are really functional
 * Under the hood:
     - SubstrateInterface (py): https://github.com/polkascan/py-substrate-interface